luvisuttoalberto/take_it_easy/README.md

 The game ends when all the players have placed the last tile, and **the player who scored most points across all the lines wins**.

-### Starting a game
+### Starting a match
-To start a new game navigate to the local lobby from the main menu.
+To start a new match navigate to the local lobby from the main menu.
 ![local_lobby](readme_img/local_lobby.png)
 In this screen you can set up the match by *adding* any number of players.
 You may *rename* or *remove* players, and you may also customize the **game seed** to challenge a friend on the same tile set or replay a game to improve your score.
 Notice that, if not explicitly set, a new random seed is picked at each new match.
 Once you're done setting up the match, click on "Start Match" to start playing